Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Stochasticity in the reaction dynamics and transition between states (variation)

-If the number of molecules is small (e.g., the reaction dynamics occur inside sufficiently small compartments), stochastic fluctuations are not negligible.
-Close to the deterministic bifurcation transitions, these fluctuations cause random transitions between states, which destroys the information to be inherited.
-Thus, the parameter space where the system has heredity is narrower than the deterministic case.
-However, our main results -- the existence of a critical threshold in the dilution interval or the dilution rate and the bistable parameter region for general GD cycles being bounded by that of SD and CSTR -- are robust to the addition of stochastic noise in the chemical reaction system.

-Previously we discussed the deterministic model, Eq.\,\ref{eq:model}.
-If the volume of the compartment is small (i.e., the system size) the system, the stochastic fluctuation in the reaction dynamics is non-negligible large~\cite{gardiner1985handbook}.
-The chemical Langevin equations~\cite{gardiner1985handbook, gillespie2000chemical}, which is corresponding to Eq.\,\ref{eq:model} is,
+In contrast with the previously discussed deterministic model, Eq.\,\ref{eq:model}, if the volume of the compartment is small (i.e., the system size) the system, the stochastic fluctuation in the reaction dynamics is non-negligible~\cite{gardiner1985handbook}.
+The stochastic dynamics of the discrete number of entities $\rm{X}_i$ ($i=1,2$), $n_i$ $(= x_i V)$, under the chemical reaction system represented in Fig.\,\ref{fig:nullclines}A, is described by the chemical master equation: the probability of $n_i$ at a time $t$, $P(n_1, n_2, t)$ obeys